Emry History, Family Crest & Coats of Arms

 The surname Emry was first found in Essex where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Emry family
+Early History of the Emry family

 This web page shows only a small excerpt of our Emry research.
 Another 73 words (5 lines of text) are included under the topic Early Emry History in all our PDF Extended History products and printed products wherever possible.